olesar/UD_MidRussian/Guidelines.md

 * `anom` (not tagged in UD) -- used to tag grammatically anomalous forms.
 However, what is considered 'grammatically anomalous' in the historical data is controversial and theory-specific.
 So, this tag should be used with caution.
 * `oov` (cf. `bastard` in ModernRus, not tagged in UD) -- used to tag words not seen in the training data or the grammatical dictionary of the tagger.
 * `abbr` (UD: `Abbr=Yes`) -- used to tag abbreviated words including those marked by titlo (◌҃).
-* `ciph` (UD: `NumForm=Digit`) -- used to tag cardinal and ordinal numerals expressed by (Euro-Arabic) digits and Cyrillic letters
+* `ciph` -- used to tag cardinal and ordinal numerals expressed by (Euro-Arabic) digits and Cyrillic letters.
+  * In UD-MidRus, `NumForm=Digit` is used to tag cardinal and ordinal numerals expressed by (Euro-Arabic) digits (_за 5 верстъ_, _5-ти дней_, _лета 7030-го июля в 9 день_);
+  * `NumForm=Cyril` is used to tag numerals expressed by Cyrillic letters (_КЕ ал_, _по Д чысло_);
+  * `NumForm=Word` is used to tag numerals expressed by words (_одинъ_, _первый_, _лѣта семь тысячь девятаго_).

 ### Extended annotation schema

-We introduce the notion of extended features (or x-features) that are added into annotation to meet the needs of micro-diachronic studies in which the data of the modern language are compared against the historical data.
+We introduce the notion of extended features (or x-features) that are added into annotation to make the annotation in different corpora comparable, with particular focus on micro-diachronic studies in which the data of the modern language are compared against the historical data.
 Even if a certain grammatical category is under development and it is not evident if it is present or absent in the data, x-features allows one to look for the potentially interesting patterns.
 In the current Middle Russian standard, the x-features include:

 * `anim$` and `inan$` (UD: `Animacy[lex]=Anim`, `Animacy[lex]=Inan`): classifying features that correspond to `anim` and `inan` in the ModernRus annotation.
 This category is not to be mixed with `anim` (UD: `Animacy=Anim`) that is applicable only to the Accusative constructions (see [above]()).
 There are cases in which the lexically animated nouns (`anim$`) are not tagged as `anim`.

-* In UD-MidRus, `persn`, `patrn`, `famn`, `zoon`, `ethn`, `topon` are considered extended features and tagged under the category `NounType` (e.g. `NounType=Ethn`).
+* `persn`, `patrn`, `famn`, `zoon`, `ethn`, `topon` are considered extended features in UD-MidRus and tagged under the category `NounType` (e.g. `NounType=Ethn`).

 ### Simplified annotation schema